 Bill also has served governmental agencies as an author and administrator of environmental laws and regulations.
 He has directed programs in air quality management, water pollution control, radiation protection, noise control, and solid/hazardous waste management.
 In 1978 and 1979, he managed all environmental protection programs for the State of Colorado.

 Bill’s baccalaureate degree in industrial engineering and masters degree in environmental engineering were earned at West Virginia University.
 He continued graduate studies at Columbia University and the University of Missouri.
+In 2018, he was a awarded a Doctorate of Human Letters (L.H.D.) from Northern Arizona University.
 He is a Fellow Member and Past Vice President of the Air & Waste Management Association (A&WMA) and is board certified by the American Academy of Environmental Engineers & Scientists (AAEES).
 He is a licensed professional engineer in Arizona, Louisiana and Ohio.
 Bill continues to make numerous presentations at meetings and conferences and contributes many publications in environmental and energy policy, science and engineering.

-Charlie is co-founder with Bill Auberle of EN3 Professionals, LLC.
-His areas of expertise include water resources, civil engineering and geosciences, with a history of federal, state, county, municipal, tribal, school district, energy-sector, mining industry and private sector projects.
-He maintains multi-state registrations in civil engineering, geology & geophysics.
+Charlie is co-founder with Bill Auberle of EN3.
+His areas of expertise include air and water modeling, GIS, water resources, civil engineering and geosciences, with a history of federal, state, county, municipal, tribal, school district, energy-sector, mining industry and private sector projects.
+He maintains multi-state registrations in civil engineering and geology.

-Charlie earned his B.S. degree at the University of Michigan and his Master’s Degree in Civil and Environmental Engineering from Utah State University.
-He received his Ph.D. from The John Hopkins University, with a concentration in geophysics and geology.
+Charlie earned a Bachelor of Science degree at the University of Michigan at Flint and his Master of Science in Engineering Degree (Civil and Environmental Engineering) from Utah State University.
+He earned his Ph.D. at The Johns Hopkins University, with a concentration in geophysics.

-Charlie is an Emeritus Associate Professor of Civil Engineering in the College of Engineering, Forestry and Natural Sciences at Northern Arizona University (NAU) in the Department of Civil Engineering, Construction Management and Environmental Engineering.
-His areas of expertise at NAU included: water systems/resources, geotechnical and geomatics/surveying engineering.
+After nearly 15 years of full-time service as an engineering professor, Charlie is an Emeritus Associate Professor of Civil Engineering at Northern Arizona University (NAU).
+His areas of expertise at NAU included: water systems/resources and geotechnical engineering, and surveying.
 He co-founded the Watershed Research & Education Program at NAU and is a past Director.
 He also was a founding member and past Director of the Sustainable Water Resources Alliance at NAU.

 KARIN WADSACK – Project Scientist